Pneuma

 For every state or characteristic of an object, the sustaining cause is just the portion of pneuma that is present in that object.
 Since causes in Stoicism are always bodies, it is helpful to remember that the human psyche is also a certain amount of pneuma.

-Graver establishes the Stoic technical doctrine that pneuma is the material sustaining cause of every psychic state, including emotions, making the human psyche itself a quantity of pneuma and grounding all mental events in a corporeal substrate.
+Graver establishes the Stoic doctrine that pneuma is the physical sustaining cause of every quality and mental state, making the human psyche itself a portion of pneuma.

 The concepts of nous and pneuma are used promiscuously in syncretism.
 The older meaning of pneuma is wind, which is an aerial phenomenon: hence the equivalence of aer and pneuma.

-Reitzenstein argued, for example, that Paul borrowed the terms pneuma and gnosis from 'predominantly Hellenistic language', and often used these terms in the technical, Oriental sense.
+Reitzenstein argued that Paul borrowed the terms pneuma and gnosis from ‘predominantly Hellenistic language’, and often used these terms in the technical, Oriental sense.

 Karen L. King, What Is Gnosticism?, 2003supporting